 What languages will be spoken at our ports of call?

 English is the official language in Ocho Rios and George Town.
-In Cuba, the official language is Spanish, though many citizens speak English.
+In Mexico, the official language is Spanish, though many citizens speak English.

 What about currency?